shohansp/FreeCAD/CODE_OF_CONDUCT.md

-# FreeCAD Project Code of Conduct
+# FreeCAD Project Code of yo
 ## Statement

 The FreeCAD Project community covers people from a wide variety of countries,